How to Select the Best Joomla Hosting Company

 This guide asks you several questions getting you on the right tack to find the best host.

-Disk Space, Data Transfer (bandwidth), Number of Sites Hosted, and MYSQL Database are the main variables to pay attenion to.
-You do not want to run out of disk space or bandwith.
-The number of sites hosted and MYSL database only become a factor if you plan on hosting multiple sites on one account.
+Disk Space, Data Transfer (bandwidth), Number of Sites Hosted, and MYSQL Database are the main variables to pay attention to.
+You do not want to run out of disk space or bandwidth.
+The number of sites hosted and MySQL database only become a factor if you plan on hosting multiple sites on one account.

 Email, Forwarders, mailing lists etc...

-This is more of a personal choice.
-Do you like having the resources and economy of scale from a large company like hostgator or Bluehost?
-Or do you prefer the personal touch of a smaller company like JOomlaport or simple source solutions?
+Do you like having the resources and economy of scale from a large company like HostGator or Bluehost?
+Or do you like the personal touch and attention to detail of a smaller company?

-There is also a group in the middle like Site5, Rochen and BuyHTTP these companies are not the huge mega companies but large enough to have excellent processes, resources and tech support while maintianing the small company feel.
+There is also a group in the middle like Site5, Rochen and BuyHTTP, which are not the huge, mega-companies.
+They are large enough to have excellent infrastructure, resources and tech support while maintaining the personable, small-company feel.

-I personally like the medium or large companies, this is not to say the smaller companies do a poor job, I just like knowing that a company will have several staff members on duty 24 hours a day.
+We personally like the medium or large companies, however, this is not to say the smaller companies do a poor job.
+We like knowing that a company will have several staff members on duty 24 hours a day.
 Check out our Joomla Hosting Company Size Guide.

 Don't Get to caught up in the monthly cost